Daniel-Manjarrez/Microcontroller-Distributed-Systems/README.md

   ![Space Team](Media/spaceteam.jpg)

-We decided to build upon the original game by addressing the two main problems we had which were a lack of a progression system as well as a lack of challenge which if both are introduced, can introduce refreshing dynamic gameplay.
+We decided to build upon the original game by addressing the two main problems we had which were a lack of a progression system as well as a lack of challenge which if both are introduced, can provide refreshing dynamic gameplay.
 To remedy this issue we implemented the following changes to the code:

 - Implement an upgraded challenge timer shared across all players that causes a game over when expired
 - Erasure of random letters to make the game progressively more difficult as the players continue playing